c3lang/vendor/libraries/microui.c3l/README.md

 ## Notes
-The library expects the user to provide input and handle the resultant drawing commands, it does not do any drawing itself.
+The library expects the user to provide input and handle the resultant drawing commands; it does not do any drawing itself.